 The Old Town Hall in Szczecin was built for the town authorities at the turn of the 14th and 15th centuries, on the site of a timber building from the mid-13th century (“theatro in foro”), for the erection of which prince Barnim I gave permission to the townspeople in 1245, two years after the Magdeburg Law was granted to the town.
 In 1290, jurors, vogt and councilors were recorded in documents, while in the first half of the 14th century “domus mercatoria qua dicitur sellehus” and “domus consulum quae selhus dicitur”.

 In the second half of the 14th century, the facade of the town hall with the arcades was rebuilt, and the cellar chambers were vaulted under it.
 Soon, however, the economic development of the town and the rise of the position of the townspeople caused around the middle of the 15th century the need to reorganize the space in the building and above all to increase its prestige by architecturally enriching the external facades.
 At that time, the old town hall building was partially demolished and a new one was erected on the old foundations, decorated with rich, late-Gothic facades.

 In the museum interiors of the town hall you can see exhibitions devoted to the history and culture of Szczecin from the earliest times, illustrated by archaeological monuments, through the times of the princes, the Swedish, Prussian and German periods, to the post-war Poland.
 The Town Hall is open to the public on Tuesday, Wednesday, Thursday, Saturday from 10.00 to 18.00, and on Fridays and Sundays from 10.00 to 16.00.
 On Monday the museum is closed.

-Pilch.J, Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, Warszawa 2012.
+Pilch J., Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, Warszawa 2012.